Villain (1971 film): Plot

 Vic Dakin is a ruthless and sadistic London gangster.
 Dakin’s vicious behavior toward his associates and rivals is contrasted by his care for his elderly mother, who seems unaware of his criminal activities.
 Dakin is planning an ambitious robbery of a delivery of wages to a factory, but the heist will take place in the territory of Dakin's rival, Frank Fletcher, requiring Fletcher's agreement.
 They agree that Fletcher and his brother-in-law, Edgar Lowis, will accompany Dakin and his crew on the robbery.

 Police detective Bob Matthews and his colleague, Tom Binney, are pursuing Dakin and keep tabs on him through an informant, Danny, in Dakin’s circle of associates.
 Minor underworld figure Wolfe deals in drugs and supplies girls to an aristocrat who hosts sex parties at his mansion.
 Wolfe is in debt to Dakin after losing money, and Dakin uses him for sex.

 The robbery goes ahead, but Fletcher is badly injured in the process.
 The gang split up and agree to meet later and divide the money.
 Matthews and Binney quickly arrest Lowis, whose fingerprints have been found at the scene.
 On Dakin’s behalf, Wolfe sets up Draycott, a member of parliament and a participant in the sex parties, using compromising photos to pressure him into giving Dakin an alibi for the robbery.

 Dakin comes to suspect that Lowis has double crossed the crew and taken the money.
 Through Danny, Matthews feeds Dakin information that Lowis has been transferred to hospital on account of an ulcer.
 Dakin has his men abduct Lowis, then threatens to kill him unless he gives him the money.
 Lowis takes Dakin and the others to a disused building but cannot find the money.
 The police have followed them and when they move in, Dakin shoots Lowis dead.
 While the others attempt, and fail, to make their escape, Dakin and Wolfe are last to be caught.

 When Dakin is arrested, he defiantly tells Matthews that he will beat the charges through intimidation of the jury.
 Dakin looks around at onlookers and angrily shouts, "Who are you looking at?!"

 Production

 In November 1969 EMI Films announced a movie would be made of Burden of Proof as part of a slate of eight films from Anglo-EMI under Nat Cohen.
-Other movies would be The Impotent with Carol White and Malcolm McDowell, The Practice from a novel by Stanley Winchester, Jam Today from a novel by Susan Barrett, My Family and other Animals from a book by Gerard Durrell, Wise Child from Simon Gray's play and Percy about a penis transplant.
+Other movies would be The Impotent with Carol White and Malcolm McDowell, The Practice from a novel by Stanley Winchester, Jam Today from a novel by Susan Barrett, My Family and other Animals from a book by Gerald Durrell, Wise Child from Simon Gray's play and Percy about a penis transplant.
 Of these only Percy and Burden of Proof would be made.
 Sale of the film rights earned Barlow £12,500.
 He would die in January 1973.